 It is a band that was formed in New York and it’s made up of mostly Dominican immigrants.
 Although it is not as well-known as the previous mentioned, "Los Trinitarios" are one of the bands with the fastest growth in the USA.
 Its members have been detected in New Jersey, Connecticut, Rhode Island, Pennsylvania, North Carolina, and Ohio.
 They are very active in the traffic narcotics.

 Crips against Bloods

 One cannot forget two gangs that played a significant role in history due to their violent rivalry: the Bloods and the Crips.
-Both gangs, whose members are mostly African American, were born in Los Angeles and wage a war that has at times turned the film and glamor mecca into "the most dangerous place in the United States."
+Both gangs, whose members are mostly African American, were born in Los Angeles and wage a war that has at times turned the film and glamor mecca IGNORE INTO "the most dangerous place in the United States."

 According to data from the US National Gang Center, 45.5% of gang members are of Latino origin, followed by 39.0% of African-Americans and 9.7% of non-Hispanic whites.

 Latin American Post | Carlos Eduardo Gómez Avella